praveenkoliki11/Air_Quality_Prediction/README.md

-# Air Quality Index Prediction System
+# Air Quality Index Prediction

 This project is a web application that predicts Air Quality Index (AQI) using machine learning models with a Flask backend and modern frontend technologies.